-- a) An appropriate workforce strategy and policy exists in which staffing requirements and budget allocations are matched - b) Procedures are in place for forecasting staffing requirements and cost - c) Controls are implemented that ensure that staff time is used efficiently and to the benefit of the authority - d) Checks are undertaken prior to employing new staff to ensure that they are appropriately qualified, experienced and trustworthy
+- a) An appropriate workforce strategy and policy exists in which workforce requirements and budget allocations are matched. - b) Procedures are in place for forecasting workforce requirements and cost. - c) Controls are implemented that ensure that workers time is used efficiently and to the benefit of the Council. - d) Checks are undertaken prior to engaging new employees to ensure that they are appropriately qualified, experienced and trustworthy.

-The management of employee costs within schools is the responsibility of the governing body.
+The management of employee costs within schools is the responsibility of the Governing Body.